Syntax Document

 }

-You can use the else if syntax to check multiple conditions.
-Example:
+You can use else syntax to check multiple conditions, example:

 int foo = 23